Nerina Rustomji

 Ph.D., 2003, Columbia University, HistoryM.Phil., 1998, Columbia University, HistoryM.A., 1997, Columbia University, HistoryB.A., 1995, University of Texas, Austin, History and Middle Eastern Studies

-Nerina Rustomji specializes in the intellectual and cultural formation of Islamic societies and the Middle East.
+Nerina Rustomji specializes in the intellectual, cultural, and social formation of Islamic societies and the Middle East.
 Since joining St. John's University in 2006, she has offered both undergraduate and graduate courses in medieval Islamic and modern Middle East history.
 Additionally, she is interested in aesthetics, gendered configurations, biological and commercial exchanges, secularism, and America's relationship with Muslim worlds.

 The Beauty of the Houri: Heavenly Virgins, Feminine Ideals (Oxford University Press, 2021) examines the houri, the pure female of Islamic paradise, from the seventh century to the present.
-The Beauty of the Houri narrates how theological ambiguity about the houri as a caretaker, pure companion, and entertainment in earlier Islamic texts was reinterpreted as a critique of Islam and a model of universal feminine beauty in later French, English, and American writings.
-These multiple interpretations of the houri are supported and challenged after September 11th when the houri has come to symbolize a reward for violence and the possibility of gender parity
+The Beauty of the Houri narrates how theological ambiguity about the houri as a pure companion in earlier Islamic texts was reinterpreted as a critique of Islam and a model of universal feminine beauty in later French, English, and American writings.
+These multiple interpretations of the houri are supported and challenged after September 11th when the houri has come to symbolize a reward for violence and the possibility of gender parity.

-"Images of Afterlives and Afterworlds in the Islamic Garden," Asian Art Museum of San Francisco (virtual).
+“Images of Afterlives and Afterworlds in the Islamic Garden,” Society for Asian Art, Asian Art Museum of San Francisco.
 February 2021.

 Books

-The Garden and the Fire: Heaven and Hell in Islamic Culture.
-Columbia University Press, 2009.
+The Garden and the Fire: Heaven and Hell in Islamic Culture, Columbia University Press, 2009.
 Paperback Edition, 2013.
 Awarded Choice Outstanding Academic Title 2009.
+Arabic translation by The Academic Center for Research in Iraq (forthcoming).

 "Are Houris Heavenly Concubines?" in Songs and Sons: Women, Slavery and Social Mobility in the Medieval Islamic World.
 Eds.
-Matthew Gordon and Kathryn Hain.
-Oxford University Press, 2017.
+Matthew Gordon and Kathryn Hain, Oxford University Press.
+New York: Oxford University Press, 2017, 266-277.

 "Teaching Middle East History after 9/11" Recovering 9/11 in New York.
 Eds.
 Robert Fanuzzi and Michael Wolfe, et al. New York: Cambridge Scholars Publishing, 2014.